-Beyond Blue's youth campaign, Brains can have a mind of their own, empowers teenagers to take action if they are experiencing depression or anxiety, and aims to reduce suicide, which remains the biggest killer of young people in Australia.
+Beyond Blue's 2015 youth campaign, Brains can have a mind of their own, empowered teenagers to take action if they are experiencing depression or anxiety, and aims to reduce suicide, which remains the biggest killer of young people in Australia.

 Research shows that four out of five Australian teenagers think people their age may not seek support for depression or anxiety because they’re afraid of what others will think of them.1

 The survey of 600 teenagers aged 13 to 17, commissioned by Beyond Blue, also found that two out of five respondents thought their peers might not seek support because they believe nothing could help them.